Walter S. Bowman: University of Oregon collection

 The University of Oregon collection includes 385 glass-plate negatives, 17 nitrate negatives, 35 cellulose acetate negatives, 7 safety negatives (replacing nitrate originals), and 338 vintage and modern silver gelatin photoprints.
 Twelve of the prints are on Bowman's studio mounts and another twelve are postcards.
-The university's collection of Bowman photographs includes images donated to the library from 1947-1953 through the efforts of Umatilla County Court Judge James H. Sturgis and Lee D. Drake, a Pendleton newspaperman, county clerk, and collector of historic materials.
+The university's collection of Bowman photographs includes images donated to the library from 1947 to 1953 through the efforts of Umatilla County Court Judge James H. Sturgis and Lee D. Drake, a Pendleton newspaperman, county clerk, and collector of historic materials.
 Drake was a partner in the East Oregonian Publishing Co. and head of the Old Oregon Trail Committee of Umatilla County.
 Drake collected negatives he deemed worthwhile and destroyed some 900 others.

 The collection includes images of early automobiles and their owners in Pendleton, including a delivery of Ford roadsters by railcar to the city.
 Images of the Pendleton Woolen Mills are also featured.